French cardinal says he abused 14-year-old girl 35 years ago

 The announcement was made Monday at a news conference by the president of the French bishops’ conference, Archbishop Éric de Moulins-Beaufort.

-Moulins-Beaufort said a total of 11 bishops and former bishops, including Ricard, have been targeted by accusations in relation with sex abuse in diverse cases investigated by French justice or church authorities.
+Moulins-Beaufort said a total of 11 bishops and former bishops, including Ricard, have been targeted by accusations in relation to sex abuse in diverse cases investigated by French justice or church authorities.

 Ricard said he had talked to the victim and asked her for forgiveness, without specifying when.
 He said he was also asking for forgiveness “to all those I hurt” through his statement.
 He did not elaborate on that.